 The first software component “SAP Customer Checkout” is the Point of Sale component which is installed in the PoS terminal/Till/Laptop/Tablets(with Windows operating system) where the actual sales or business transaction takes place.
 So you will have multiple instances of this software component installed once per PoS terminal as illustrated in the landscape diagram.
 It is the software component where your hardware devices like Receipt Printer, Barcode scanner, Cash Drawer, Line Display etc are connected.
 This software component comes with a light-weight open source embedded database “Apache Derby”.
 Hence no further database is required for this component.
 All relevant master data(Articles, Customers, Prices, Discounts etc) are fetched from SAP BusinessOne and stored in this database.
 Also transaction data(whether online or offline) are stored in this database.
 This makes SAP Customer Checkout OFFLINE capable.
 So even if your SAP BusinessOne is not reachable, you can continue selling.
 This software component SAP Customer Checkout talks directly to SAP Business One using B1if(SAP BusinessOne Integration Framework).
 So you will need the B1if framework.
 If SAP BusinessOne is reachable the business transaction are posted immediately to SAP BusinessOne otherwise there are Receipt posting jobs which can be scheduled to run at a recurring interval.
 These jobs only posts Sales Receipts which are not posted earlier.

-The second software component “SAP Customer Checkout manager” is an optional* but very powerful component.
-It is a central component installed generally only once per customer just like SAP Business One.
+The second software component “SAP Customer Checkout manager” is a central component installed generally only once per customer just like SAP Business One.
 It offers a lot of features like central user management, central sales receipt parking, central voucher management, sales summary(day end closing process) and many many more.
 For our experience we can say that as soon as you have a customer who has more than 10 PoS terminal, SAP Customer Checkout manager can become very relevant software component.
 SAP Customer Checkout manager requires a database.
 We support SAP HANA(preferred) and MS SQL for productive usage.
 We also support light-weight embedded open-source Apache Derby for test/demo usage.
 In general, in most cases you will re-use the same database system where you are also running your SAP Business One.

 So in this blog you have learnt about how your customer landscape will look like with SAP Customer Checkout and SAP Business One.
 Of-course this is one possibility and based on your customer requirements or complexity, this can change.